To perform general administration tasks or to edit and create workflows, you must log in to the Orchestrator client interface.

 The Orchestrator client interface is designed for developers with administrative rights who want to develop workflows, actions, and other custom elements.

-Ensure that the clocks of the Orchestrator server machine and the Orchestrator client machine are synchronized.
+Ensure that the clocks of the Orchestrator Appliance and the Orchestrator client machine are synchronized.

-- Log in by using the Orchestrator user name and password.
+- Log in by using the Orchestrator client user name and password.

 - In the Security Warning window select an option to handle the certificate warning.

 The Orchestrator client communicates with the Orchestrator server by using an SSL certificate.
 A trusted CA does not sign the certificate during installation.
-Because of this, you receive a certificate warning each time you connect to the Orchestrator server.
+You receive a certificate warning each time you connect to the Orchestrator server.